stites/CSSR-utils/README.md

-This directory contains the various Perl scripts I wrote over the years to work with CSSR.
+This directory contains the various Perl scripts written over the years to work with CSSR.
+All work was written by Cosma Shalizi, current maintainer is Sam Stites <sam@stites.io>

 Directory contents (alphabetically):
 - bic-selector.pl does model selection, on the history length, using BIC